Chalarangelo/30-seconds-of-code/blog_posts/javascript-variable-hoisting.md

 tags: javascript,type,variable
 authors: chalarangelo
 cover: blog_images/javascript-variable-hoisting.jpg
-except: One of the most commonly asked JavaScript interview questions is about hoisting.
+excerpt: One of the most commonly asked JavaScript interview questions is about hoisting.
 It's also a concept that might require some getting used to, so read our guide to learn more.
 ---

 Before your JavaScript code is executed, it is first parsed and compiled.
 During the _compile_ phase, variable and function declarations are put into memory, which is called **hoisting**.